How To Visit Bryce Canyon in a Day

 If you don’t plan to hike, start your visit by doing the scenic drive.

-The scenic drive is 38 miles, and there are 13 viewpoints to pull off at, enjoy the views, and take photos.
+The scenic drive is 38 miles, with 13 viewpoints to pull off at and take photos.

-If you plan to hike, we recommend hiking first and going on the scenic drive later in the day.
-More on hikes below.
+If you plan to hike, we recommend hiking first and then going on the scenic drive later in the day.

 Bryce Canyon Shuttle

 Riding the shuttle is not mandatory.
-You can still drive your own vehicle along the scenic drive route.
+You can still drive your vehicle along the scenic route.
 If you’d like to be toured around, check out the shuttle schedule.
-Read more about the shuttle here.

 Admire the Viewpoints